-Stock Options.
+- Stock Options.
 Stock options provide value only when the price of our Company's stock appreciates over the grant price.
-The number of shares subject to the stock option is determined by dividing the target value of the award by the grant date fair value estimated using the Black-Scholes valuation model.
-All stock option grants have an exercise price that is equal to the closing market price of our common stock on the date of grant, a seven-year term, and vest in equal increments of 25% per year beginning on the first anniversary of the date of grant.
+The number of shares subject to the stock option is determined by dividing the target value of the award by the grant date fair value of the award estimated using the Black-Scholes valuation model.
+Unless otherwise indicated, stock option grants have an exercise price that is equal to the closing market price of our common stock on the date of grant, a seven-year term, and vest in equal increments of 25% per year beginning on the first anniversary of the date of grant. - Restricted Shares.
+Restricted shares are shares that are subject to forfeiture if certain time-based restrictions are not met.
+Unless otherwise indicated, restricted shares granted to our